MicroEJ/docs/VEEEnergyUserGuide/index.rst

 - Extensive data handling capabilities with Edge AI and signal processing
 - Support for industry-standard protocols like DLMS/COSEM

-**MicroEJ Multi-app kernel**
+**MicroEJ Multi-Sandboxing**

-The MicroEJ Multi-App Kernel enables secure execution of multiple isolated applications on a single device, allowing dynamic app deployment and updates without compromising system stability.
+MicroEJ Multi-Sandboxing enables secure execution of multiple isolated applications on a single device, allowing dynamic app deployment and updates without compromising system stability.
 By leveraging lightweight virtualization, it optimizes resource usage on constrained hardware while ensuring robust security and scalability.

 - Resource Security Manager: Enhances system reliability by ensuring that a faulty app does not compromise the entire system's performance.
 - App Management and Analytics: Allows for local management and analysis of applications, providing valuable insights and control.